allenan/node-red-contrib-redis-storage/README.md

 storageModule: require("node-red-contrib-redis-storage")
 ```

-If you're running in a non-local environment, configure the Redis URL by setting an environment variable: `REDIS_URL`.

-Then, start Node-RED and all of your data will be persisted to Redis, rather than the filesystem.
+Now, start Node-RED and all of your data will be persisted to Redis, rather than the filesystem.

 ## Contributing